elf-oskari/NOSE/README.md

 ## Known issues

+* Rule preview doesn't render other point symbolizer symbols than circle.
+* User passwords are as clear text in database.
 * [Backbone.Validation](https://github.com/thedersen/backbone.validation) is used to validate the model before saving, but it's still unfinished.
 Backbone.Validation is planned to be used also in server side validation.

 ## Report bugs